wronnyhuang/SQLNet_inference/README.md

-# SQLNet with custom inference
+# SQLNet with Custom Inference
+`W. Ronny Huang // ronny.huang@ey.com`

 This repo provides an implementation of the SQLNet neural network for predicting SQL queries on [WikiSQL dataset](https://github.com/salesforce/WikiSQL) and on your own custom dataset.
 The original paper on SQLNet is available at [here](https://arxiv.org/abs/1711.04436).